keihanpk/dockerDevEnv/README.md

 docker compose up
 ```

-go to port http://0.0.0.0:4000/ then u can see your project live time
+go to port http://0.0.0.0:4000/ ( http://localhost:4000/ on windows )then u can see your project live time

 After making and saving changes to the files in the project directory, refresh your browser, to see the latest version of your project.